Local country music sensation releases new album - Shepparton News

 “I wanted one final album to be released to summarise my career,” he said.

-The album was launched early this month at Benalla's Rose City Country Music Club's 25th birthday celebration.
+The album was enlaunched early this month at Benalla's Rose City Country Music Club's 25th birthday celebration.

 The album is now available and can be purchased by contacting Mr O'Connor directly on 0474 444 179 or via [email protected]